 Remember, this is not a bicycle crunch (read more on how to do a bicycle crunch here), the entire movement should be done slowly and with control, and you shouldn’t be using speed and momentum to move between reps.
 In fact, the slower you go during dead bugs, the harder your core will be working, so really slow yourself down during this exercise.

-You also want to be sure you’re not arching your lower back during this exercise.
-Think about keeping your back pressed into the floor, and if you do notice your back is peeling off the floor during the movements, slow down further, or reduce the range of motion, only extending your arm and leg as far as it can go before your back lifts.
+You also want to be sure you’re not arching your lower back.
+Think about keeping your back pressed into the floor, and if you do notice your back is peeling off the floor, slow down further, or reduce the range of motion, only extending your arm and leg as far as it can go before your back lifts.

 What are the benefits of a dead bug?